 Lots to love about this salsa, and if you’re a mango fan, I know you’ll agree!

-This is a wonderful combination of ingredients so don’t skip on anything.
+This mango salsa includes a wonderful combination of ingredients so don’t skip on anything.
 But, do feel free to adjust the ingredients by adding more or less of anything to suit your taste.
 The one ingredient you may want to be careful with is the jalapeno, as some are hotter than others (see notes).

-Once the mango, bell pepper and jalapeno are cored and seeded, dice & mince them, along with the onion.
+Prep the produce: Once the mango, bell pepper and jalapeno are cored and seeded, dice & mince them, along with the onion (shown above).
 If you have never cut a mango before, here is a good resource with two methods to choose from: How to Cut a Mango

 FRESH MANGO SALSA